-The LLM, like the MCL, is a full-time lecture-oriented Masters programme offered by Cambridge's Faculty of Law.
+The University of Cambridge's LLM, like the MCL, is a full-time lecture-oriented Masters programme offered by Cambridge's Faculty of Law.
 Potential MCL applicants may well be considering applying to the LLM, widely recognised as a pre-eminent programme of its kind.
-The Law Faculty welcomes simultaneous applications to both courses, though those offered a place on both courses must make an irrevocable election to take up an offer on one or the other.
+The Law Faculty welcomes simultaneous applications to the two courses, though those offered a place on both courses must choose between the offers and the election is irrevocable

 - The MCL and the LLM are both full-time nine-month Masters degree programmes primarily oriented around lecture courses and seminars evaluated by written examination.